-We are always looking to expand our language offerings, so if you see that the language you wish to use isn’t available, you can email us the translated versions of the three words listed above at firstname.lastname@example.org and we will add it to the list.
+We are always looking to expand our language offerings, so if the language you wish to use isn’t available, you can email us the translated versions of the three words listed above at firstname.lastname@example.org and we will add them to the list.

-You might find it easier to work in the Pressbooks interface in a language other than the default English.
-To change the interface language:
+However, you might find it easier to work in a different language.
+To change the user interface language:

 - Click on your name in the top right corner of your screen to open your user profile.

-NOTE: This setting is personal to you and won’t affect anyone else working on the same book as you.
+NOTE: This setting is personal to you.
+It will be applied for all the books you work on, but won’t affect anyone else working on the same book as you.
 Every user can set their own language as best suits them.

 Expanding Interface Language Options